 b.
 The men of God must stand up; speak the word of the Lord with boldness and courage, as did others!
 Paul’s charge to the Corinthians, 1 Corinthians 16:13.

 c.
-If we fail to speak His word to warn the people; Jehovah said: “Their blood will be required of thee,” Ezekiel 3:17-21.
-Illustrate: Paul’s words to the elders of Ephesus, Acts 20:26-27.
-I have declared unto you the “whole counsel of God.”
+If we fail to speak His word to warn the people, Jehovah said: “Their blood will be required of thee,” Ezekiel 3:17-21.

-2. Further, “The princes of Judah, and the princes of Jerusalem, the eunuchs, and the priests, and all the people of the land, which passed between the parts of the calf.”
+2. Further, “The princes of Judah, and the princes of Jerusalem, the eunuchs, the priests, and all the people of the land, which passed between the parts of the calf.”

 3. Next, “I will even give them into the hand of their enemies, and into the hand of them that seek their life: and their dead bodies shall be for meat unto the fowls of the heaven, and to the beasts of the earth.”

-4. Finally, “And Zedekiah (the) king of Judah and his princes, will I give into the hand of their enemies and into the hand of them that seek their life, and into the hand of the king of Babylon's army, which are gone up from you.
+4. Finally, “And Zedekiah (the) king of Judah and his princes, will I give into the hand of their enemies and into the hand of them that seek their life, and into the hand of the king of Babylon's army, which is gone up from you.
 Behold, I will command, saith the LORD, and cause them to return to this city; and they shall fight against it, and take it, and burn it with fire: and I will make the cities of Judah desolation without an inhabitant,” Jeremiah 34:17-20.

 b.
-A remnant was allowed to return to Jerusalem and rebuild in 520 BCE, by the King of Persia.
+A remnant was allowed to return to Jerusalem and rebuild in 520 BCE by the King of Persia.
 Reference: Wikipedia, “Babylonian Captivity.”
 Let’s not consider our last point: “Paul before the false prophets.”

 III PAUL BEFORE THE FALSE PROPHETS

 A. The apostle’s call.
-He writes: “Paul, an apostle, (not of men, neither by man, but by Jesus Christ, and God the Father, who raised him from the dead.) ...But when it pleased God, who separated me from my mother’s womb, and call me by his grace.
+He writes: “Paul, an apostle, (not of men, neither by man, but by Jesus Christ, and God the Father, who raised him from the dead.) ...But when it pleased God, who separated me from my mother’s womb and called me by his grace.
 To reveal his Son in me, that I might preach him among the heathen; immediately I confer not with flesh and blood: Neither went I up to Jerusalem ... but into Arabia and Damascus,” Galatians 1:1; Galatians 1:15-16; Romans 1:1-5.

 2. Ananias’ call by the Lord to minister unto Saul, Acts 9:10-16.